 Governors often visit the school whilst it is at work.
 We scrutinise the standards data produced by the school, monitor the quality of teaching through advisors and inspectors and listen to and talk with children, staff and parents.
 We scrutinise the budget on behalf of Central Government to ensure our funds give the community we serve good value for money.
-We welcome scrutiny of our own work by staff, parents and agencies such as the South Cambridgeshire Local Authority.
+We welcome scrutiny of our own work by staff, parents and agencies such as the Cambridgeshire and Peterborough Combined Local Authority.

 We are very proud of the staff and the pupils and delighted to show you our latest Ofsted report which you will find on our website under 'Ofsted'.

-Constitution and Structure 2020-2021
+Constitution and Structure 2022-2023

 We have established the following Committees: